 Bristol used to be full of ramshackle, old, classic and even vintage vehicles in regular use but they seem to be disappearing and this could be why

 Merc man eventually found reverse – it was down near his humility which had been crushed by the weight of his ego – and was finally in grudging retreat.
-As I trundled forward, I heard the bystander who looked like Fish still pondering about the general lack of respect in today’s world – I tried not to look too smug, and nodded in appreciation at my pavemount-bound ally.
+As I trundled forward, I heard the bystander (who still looked like Fish) pondering about the general lack of respect in today’s world – I tried not to look too smug, and nodded in appreciation at my pavemount-bound ally.

 Of course, the really frustrating thing is that winter is now here, meaning the Alfa is due to return to its hibernation.
 Well, I say ‘hibernation’ because this time, it will be far more regularly started and religiously kept ticking over.
 Unless of course, BG Products produces something which can cure a 1970s Alfa’s tendency to rust at the slightest sniff of road salt and moisture.

-Or, for that matter, address the egotistical lump of organic matter that can be found slumped on the driver’s seat of a certain W202.
+Or, for that matter, address the egotistical lump that was slumped behind the steering wheel of a certain W202.